 Diamonds are measured by their apparent size.
 A metric “carat” is defined as 200 milligrams, and all stones are measured on the diamond carat chart.
 Price increases with carat weight because larger stones are more rare and desirable.
 Size is not the only determiner of value, as each of the 4Cs play an important part in determining price.

 A diamond’s cut is arguably the most important of all the 4Cs and shouldn’t be confused with the shape of a stone.
 Cut refers to how well a diamond’s facets interact with light, resulting in their level of sparkle.
 A stone’s facets will be measured to examine brightness (internal and external white light reflection), fire (the scattering of white light into the colors of the rainbow) and scintillation (the amount of sparkle a diamond produces).

-The Cut Scale is measured by seven categories:
+The Cut Scale is measured by six categories:

 - Excellent: Stones with this cut have an excellent level of craftsmanship.
 They emit a great amount of brilliance and light dispersion.
 This type of cut will also cause a stone to be high in price.

 - Very Good: Stones with this cut have a very good level of craftsmanship, and disperse a good amount of brilliance and light.
 This is the most commonly sought after cut due to its low price point and high quality.